Dr. Terry Gipson

 Dr. Gipson, in 1993, joined Virginia State University as an Assistant Professor in the Meat Goat Program.
 At VSU, Dr. Gipson held a split appointment in research and extension.
 His research emphasis while at VSU included the evaluation of an accelerated kidding system and parasite-resistance in several goat breeds.

 In 1998, Dr. Gipson returned to GIGR as an Associate Research Professor.
-Dr. Gipson is the Interim Goat Extension Leader and coordinates the outreach program for the goat program.
+Dr. Gipson is the Goat Extension Leader and coordinates the outreach program for the goat program.
 His responsibilities include coordinator of the annual Goat Field Day, editor of the newsletter, organizer of the annual producer workshops, and supervisor of the meat buck performance test.
-He also teaches an introductory animal science course.
+He also teaches Animal Breeding and Applied Statistics.

 Dr. Gipson has published several articles concerning goat breeding, production and parasitism in goats.
 He has also given numerous extension presentations.

 In his spare time, Dr. Gipson enjoys spending time with his wife, their three children and two dogs.
 He also enjoys nature, especially bird-watching, and volunteering for various activities at their church.